Hiking the Zion Narrows:

 Duration: 7 – 12 hours of hiking, one-way

 Where: Private or hired shuttle to trailhead @ Chamberlain’s Ranch (1.5 hours away from Springdale)

 When: Highly dependent upon water levels and road access to Chamberlain’s Ranch.
 In 2009-2011, the road was not accessible from November through late June.
-In 2012 through 2015, the road was accessible nearly very day of the year.
-2016 is expected to be a heavy snow year which could delay access to Chamberlain's Ranch until June.
+In 2012 through 2015, the road was accessible nearly every day of the year.
+2018/2019 is expected to be a heavy snow year which could delay access to Chamberlain's Ranch until June.
 There is no reliable way to predict Top-Down access to The Narrows until about a month ahead of your estimated hiking date.

 This 17-mile day hike (or more casual overnight backpacking trip) is a great wilderness adventure and requires advance permits, which you can get from the Wilderness Desk at the Zion National Park Visitor's Center or online.
 The Park Service limits Overnight Narrows permits to 40 persons per day.
 This is a highly sought-after event and worth the effort, pre-trip planning and expense.
 Though not recommended as your first backpacking experience, it is breathtaking to spend the night in the canyon.
 Plan on using Restop® bags to carry out your poop.

 The Upper Narrows, 5 miles into your hike, is a spectacular foreshadowing of things to come.
 The junction with Deep Creek is a great place to have lunch and relax your feet before continuing to your campsite.
 (If you are hiking in a single day, this is your half-way point of the hike.)
 We have found taking your shoes and socks off, rinsing them, letting your feet relax for 15-20 minutes during the thru-hike is extremely rejuvenating.
 Don’t forget to look around!